yozi66/yaspec/prompts.md

 Apply the electron-vite-react template to the current project.
 It is tricky, since the standard way is to create a new project from the template.
 Please take care, we do not want to clone the electron-vite-react template onto our project (that was the problem last time).

+The standard way of using the template is npm create electron-vite@latest new-project-name It is an interactive prompt.
+Can you deal with it or is it better done by a human?

+I did run the tool.
+The template was created as ../tmp-electron-vite-react-app

+Moved tmp-electron-vite-react-app into the current directory.
+You will be able to read it now.